yskim308/cvApp/README.md

 -   The `dateToString` function is used to convert dates from the form data into a more readable format for the view.
 -   The `src/types.ts` file contains typescript interfaces that define the types of the data being passed between components.
 -   The `src/assets` folder contains svg files being used as icons in the view components.

+## Potential Improvements
+-   Rendered list elemenets do not have a unique key
+-   The logic of rendering in views are inconsistent.
+Generally, I should have rendered each individual element and then passed that element to the map function
+-   The button for removal is a little janky.
+Should've used a proper svg or img, but i was lazy